Welcome to St. John’s

 Where can I park?

-St. John’s has two parking lots—one on the northeast side of our property, along Farmington Avenue, and the other on the south (back) side of the property.
-There are additional parallel-parking spaces (including two handicapped spaces) along the driveway on the north edge of the property facing Farmington Avenue, and some diagonal spaces along the back of the building (including one handicapped-parking space).
-All parking on the property can be accessed via our two entrance driveways—one on South Highland Street and one on Farmington Avenue.
+St. John’s has two parking lots—one on the north (front) side of our property, along Farmington Avenue, and the other on the south (back) side of the property.
+There are additional parallel-parking spaces (including two handicapped spaces) along the driveway just outside the big red doors facing Farmington Avenue, and some diagonal spaces along the back of the building (including one handicapped-parking space).
+All parking on the property can be accessed via our two entrances—one on South Highland Street and one on Farmington Avenue.
 You may also park on neighborhood streets; please observe all parking rules and signs.

 Is your building accessible?